 Major players share how AI analytics is transforming the way they do business

-Today’s banking industry is facing a wave of disruptive forces – from warp-speed digitization to greater regulatory pressure – amidst continuing, pandemic-driven uncertainty.
+Today’s finance industry is facing a wave of disruptive forces – from warp-speed digitization to greater regulatory pressure – amidst continuing, pandemic-driven uncertainty.

 Recent advances in AI have thrown the field wide open for a broader set of business leaders, who are realizing its potential to reorient their organizations and transform data-driven insights into real-world solutions.

-Throughout 2020, AI analytics has helped major banks stay connected to their customers – especially during the dramatic rise in use of online channels to manage finances.
-As leading banks applied a range of successful strategies to navigate the new normal, AI analytics also opened greenfield opportunities to raise profits, and offered lessons in agility and ethical responsibility.
+Throughout 2020, AI analytics has helped major banks and financial institutions stay connected to their customers – especially during the dramatic rise in use of online channels to manage finances.
+As leading players applied a range of successful strategies to navigate the new normal, AI analytics also opened greenfield opportunities to raise profits, and offered lessons in agility and ethical responsibility.